 Golden Rule 4 - The value of security charged to non-amortising loans should exceed the asset cover requirement by at least 5%.

-- 2.17 When negotiating funding agreements, we'll aim for maximum flexibility to release and substitute property security. - 2.18 We will not use derivatives or other financial instruments that could require housing properties or cash to be pledged as security.
+2.17 When negotiating funding agreements, we'll aim for maximum flexibility to release and substitute property security.

 Budgeting and accounting